Top 10 Furniture Manufacturers in South Africa (2026)

 ~2,500 Employees

 Coricraft is South Africa’s most recognised locally manufacturing furniture brand.
-Founded in 1995 and now part of The Foschini Group (TFG) following a 2022 acquisition, Coricraft operates three factories in South Africa — two in Johannesburg and Cape Town producing upholstered furniture, and one in Port Elizabeth (Gqeberha) producing home textiles.
+Founded in 1995 and now part of The Foschini Group (TFG) following a 2022 acquisition, Coricraft operates three factories in South Africa — two in Johannesburg and Cape Town producing upholstered furniture, and one in Gqeberha producing home textiles.

 Best for: Couples and homeowners wanting locally made, customisable upholstered furniture in the R8,000–R25,000 range.